-One of the many challenges at university, studying applied mathematics, has been finding tools for efficiently solving mathematical and algorithmic problems, and documenting them using a computer.
-This post covers how to improve your workflow for these kinda of problems using the capabilities of modern code editors and programming languages.
-These will increase your productivity and make problem-solving more fun and documenting easier.
+One of the challenges at university, studying applied mathematics, has been finding tools for efficiently solving mathematical and algorithmic problems, and documenting them using a computer.
+This post covers how to improve your workflow for this kind of problem using the capabilities of modern code editors and programming languages.
+It increases your productivity and makes problem-solving more fun and documenting easier.

 The list of software and tools we are going to be using

 - Atom is modern, cross-platform code editor built using web technologies.
 The use of web-technologies allows Atom to be extensible, customizable, and it enables lots of useful features to work.

 - Julia is high-level, a high-performance dynamic programming language for numerical computing.

 - Pandoc is a tool for converting markup formats into another.